Updating Apache Kafka® cluster settings

 security_group_ids: Security group IDs as an array of strings.
 Each string is a security group ID.Warning

-The list of security groups assigned to the cluster will be completely overwritten by the list in the
+The list of security groups assigned to the cluster will be completely overwritten by the list provided in the

 security_group_idsparameter.Before running your request, make sure the list includes all the required security group IDs, including existing ones.